-EPA Region 4 - EPA provides the FOSC for non-marine transportation related oil discharges or hazardous material releases including incidents related to railroad, highway, or pipeline owners/operators/carriers.
-The FOSC is the predesignated federal official, operating at the scene of an oil discharge or a hazardous materials release in accordance with executive powers established through law, regulation, executive orders, and agency delegations.
-EPA will provide the FOSC for incidents that occur from fixed facilities as defined by CERCLA other than marine transportation-related fixed facilities.
+EPA Region 4 and 5 - A FOSC is the predesignated federal official, operating at the scene of an oil discharge, a hazardous materials release, or a substantial threat of discharge or release of these pollutants in accordance with executive powers established through law, regulation, executive orders, and agency delegations.
+The EPA provides the FOSC for non-marine transportation related oil discharges within the boundaries of the KSACP, hazardous material releases, or substantial threats of discharges or releases from these pollutants by a source into the Ohio River watershed including incidents related to railroad, highway, or pipeline owners/operators/carriers.
+The EPA also provides the FOSC for incidents that occur from fixed facilities as defined by CERCLA, other than marine transportation-related fixed facilities.